-CONFIDENTIAL-LAWYERS ONLY] Thus, while Verizon is excited to provide more options and better choices for TracFone's customers, it is committed to maintaining lower-cost offerings that many customers desire.
+END VERIZON CONFIDENTIAL-LAWYERS ONLY] Thus, while Verizon is excited to provide more options and better choices for TracFone's customers, it is committed to maintaining lower-cost offerings that many customers desire.
 In accordance with this general approach, Verizon plans to invest both in brands whose customers often opt for more features and therefore produce higher revenues per user, while at the same time also investing in plans and brands focused on the most value-conscious customers.
-As even Dr. Karambelkar must acknowledge, Verizon's branding strategy involves positioning the [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] 97 VZW_000851 [Confidential-Lawyers Only].
+As even Dr. Karambelkar must acknowledge, Verizon's branding strategy involves positioning the IRECIN VERIZON CONFIDENTIAL LAWYERS ONLY. the [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] Verizon's branding approach for TracFone is therefore aligned with its overall strategy to reach customers across the value segment.
+Dr. Karembelkar's broad assertion that the Transaction will "likely increase prices" is unsupported and does not indicate that TracFone services will be less affordable as a result of the Transaction.
+As "evidence," she cites Dr. Selwyn, who speculates that Verizon will [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] not prices for all Karambelkar Testimony at 35:24-25.

-96 See, e.g., Karambelkar Testimony at 21, Table 1 (chart displaying various wireless plans that cost \$30 or less per month from various providers).
-END VERIZON CONFIDENTIAL-LAWYERS ONLY] Verizon's branding approach for TracFone is therefore aligned with its overall strategy to reach customers across the value segment.
-Dr. Karembelkar's broad assertion that the Transaction will "likely increase prices"102 is unsupported and does not indicate that TracFone services will be less affordable as a result of the Transaction.
-As "evidence," she cites Dr. Selwyn, who speculates that Verizon will [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] END VERIZON CONFIDENTIAL-LAWYERS ONLY not prices for all services.
-We and Dr. Israel discuss the flaws in Dr. Selwyn's testimony in this respect, and Dr. Selwyn's testimony,104 in any case, does not even purport to show that TracFone's low-cost plans will become more expensive or unavailable.
+services.
+We and Dr. Israel discuss the flaws in Dr. Selwyn's testimony in this respect, and Dr. Selwyn's testimony, in any case, does not even purport to show that TracFone's low-cost plans will become more expensive or unavailable.
 In a competitive and fast-moving industry such as wireless, it is natural that some brands will evolve and some will be phased out.
 Nothing prevents TracFone, or any other prepaid wireless provider, from changing its brands today.
-[BEGIN CONFIDENTIAL LAWYERS-ONLY] Indeed, the rebuttal testimony of Mr. Diaz Corona notes that TracFone already has decided to stop investing resources to grow the Page Plus, Go Smart Mobile, Net10, 102 Karambelkar Testimony at 35:24-25.
+[BEGIN CONFIDENTIAL LAWYERS-ONLY] Indeed, the rebuttal testimony of Mr. Diaz Corona notes that TracFone already has decided to stop investing resources to grow the Page Plus, Go Smart Mobile, Net10, Clearway, and Telcel brands, which would lead to the phasing out of these brands over time given customer churn.
+[END CONFIDENTIAL LAWYERS-ONLY][BEGIN VERIZON [END VERIZON CONFIDENTIAL LAWYERS ONLY] It simply does not make sense to market, distribute, and support multiple brands that are not popular with consumers.
+Doing so is inefficient for the business, and it is likely to confuse customers and make shopping for wireless service more Diaz Corona Rebuttal Testimony at 18-19.